sukhitashvili/face-alignment/README.md

 ### Test performance by running the command → python video.py

 You will see several windows, first for camera frame and other for faces.
 Rotate your face to see the alignment algorithm performance.
+Note that code uses dlib hog method for face detection by default.